Timothée Chalamet has certainly been raising eyebrows in Hollywood with his divisive interviews publicising his new film Marty Supreme.

 Reisman published a memoir in 1974 titled The Money Player, The Confessions of America's Greatest Table Tennis Player and Hustler.
 And although it's nearly impossible to track down a copy today, it's possible that this served as an inspiration for Marty Supreme.

-Marty Supreme releases in cinemas on Christmas Day 2025.
+Marty Supreme is in cinemas now.

 Ad

 If you're looking for something to watch tonight, check out our TV Guide and Streaming Guide or visit our Film hub for all the latest news.
-For more from the biggest stars in TV, listen to The Radio Times Podcast.
+For more TV recommendations and reviews, listen to The Radio Times Podcast.

 Ad